eyeson-team/api/content/api-reference/index.md

 ```

 Any other communication with the API requires user-based authorization.
 Meaning: an active room and user identified by an `access_key`.
-The
+The access key
-access key is provided by the resource endpoint, no additional headers needed.
+is provided by the resource endpoint, no additional headers are needed.

-headers needed.
+An expired access key - meeting has been shutdown - will result in a HTTP
+response code of `410 GONE` for any request that uses the access key for
+authorization.

 ## eyeson Room